-Each nonmanagement director has the right, prior to the Annual Meeting, to elect to receive annual retainer fees in the form of options to purchase our Common Stock instead of cash, on the same terms as the annual grants to nonmanagement directors, described below.
+Each nonmanagement director has the right, prior to the Annual Meeting, to elect to receive annual retainer fees in the form of nonqualified stock options instead of cash, on the same terms as the annual grants to nonmanagement directors, described below.
 A director who elects to receive his or her annual retainer in the form of a stock option receives a stock option to purchase a number of shares equal to the amount of the retainer divided by one-half of the per share price of our Common Stock on the date of grant.
-In fiscal 2007, Ms. Taylor received an option to purchase 1,249 shares pursuant to such an election.
+Pursuant to such an election in fiscal 2008, Mr. Henshaw received an option to purchase 1,584 shares, Mr. Loren received an option to purchase 1,584 shares, and Ms. Taylor received an option to purchase 1,980 shares.

 Stock Compensation.
 Under our LTIP as amended, each nonmanagement director receives a grant of 30,000 nonqualified stock options (the "Initial Grant") upon election as a nonmanagement director and a grant of 11,250 nonqualified stock options on the date of each Annual Meeting, provided such director has been a nonmanagement director since the prior Annual Meeting (the "Annual Grant").
-In addition, each nonmanagement director who serves as a standing committee chair receives 1,500 nonqualified stock options ("Committee Chair Grant").
+In addition, each nonmanagement director who serves as a standing committee chair receives 1,500 nonqualified stock options annually ("Committee Chair Grant").
 The exercise price of all such options is equal to the fair market value of our Common Stock on the date of grant.
-The Initial Grants vest in 20% increments on each of the first through fifth anniversary dates of the director's election, and they are exercisable in full upon termination of the nonmanagement director's services for any reason.
+The Initial Grants vest in 20% increments on each of the first through fifth anniversary dates of the director's election.
+Initial Grants that were made prior to December 2008 are exercisable in full upon termination of the nonmanagement director's services for any reason.
+Initial Grants made after December 2008 will generally not accelerate upon termination of the nonmanagement director's services.
 Annual Grants and Committee Chair Grants are immediately exercisable upon grant.
 All option grants to nonmanagement directors expire 10 years after the date of grant.